bstag/Antler/src/content/docs/installation.md

 ---
 title: Installation Guide
-description: Step-by-step instructions for setting up MdCms
+description: Step-by-step instructions for setting up Antler
 group: Getting Started
 order: 0
 ---

 # Installation Guide

-Welcome to MdCms!
+Welcome to Antler!
 This guide will walk you through setting up your development environment and getting your static site generator running with its powerful admin interface.

 ## System Requirements

-Before installing MdCms, ensure your system meets these requirements:
+Before installing Antler, ensure your system meets these requirements:

 ### Required Software
 - **Node.js**: Version 18.0.0 or higher (LTS recommended)